stornic56/openvino-runtime-simple-installer/README.md

 The execution of `main.sh` automatically handles OS detection and conditionally installs components based on hardware presence, ensuring a fully configured inference pipeline:

 **Core Runtime & Libraries:**
 *   **OpenVINO Toolkit 2026.0:** The complete runtime package is downloaded from the official OpenVINO repository (`https://storage.openvinotoolkit.org/repositories/openvino/packages/2026.0/linux`) and installed under `/opt/intel/openvino_2026`.
-It is the same version used within llama.cpp.
+It is the same version used in llama.cpp in its builds.
 *   **System Dependencies:** Required libraries, including `cmake`, Python 3 (with version-specific dependencies like `libpython3.13` for Debian 13 or `libpython3.13` for Ubuntu 26.04), GCC compilers (`g++`), NumPy bindings, and standard development tools are installed via system package managers (`apt`/`dnf`).

 **Hardware Acceleration & Drivers (NEO):**